CS2103AUG2016-F09-C4/Main/docs/UserGuide.md

 Format: `clear /t [/a]`

-> An `/a` optional flag will request the TaskBook to clear all tasks, both marked done and not yet marked done.
+> An `/a` optional flag will request Dowat to clear all tasks, both completed and uncompleted tasks.
+> Without the optional flag, Dowat will only clear all completed tasks.
+> Cleared tasks in the current session can be recovered with the `undo` command.

 Examples:
 * `clear /t` <br>
-  Clears tasks that are marked done.
+  Clears all completed tasks.
 * `clear /t /a` <br>
-  Clears all tasks.
+  Clears all completed and uncompleted tasks.

 #### Clearing of events